Golf Simulator Projectors

 • UHD - 3840x2160 (Ultra High Definition 4K 2160p.
 Four times the detail of FullHD.)

 We recommend to select a resolution of at least 1920x1080.
 The throw distance may decide the resolution for you though.
-In many cases a 16:10 1920x1200 offers an advantage as you get a little more height, especially handy if overspilling the screen.
-Of course UHD 4K resolution will offer much more detail but will also be more expensive.
+In many cases a 16:10 1920x1200 offers an advantage as you will get an image with more height, especially handy if overspilling the screen.
+The 4K resolution will provide you a very decent increase in image detail however this may only be of benefit if your golf sim software is capable of sending a 4K quality image.
+Please refer to our question about Aspect Ratio for more information about resolutions and aspect ratios.

 [top]

-What else should I look out for when buying?
+What else should I look out for when buying a golf sim projector?

 [top]